crate/services-docs/docs/reference/overview.rst

 It also shows a list of users in your organization.
 You can add new users by clicking the "Add user" button.
 You can also choose the role of a new user.
-To learn more about user roles and their meaning, see our documentation on `user roles`_.
+To learn more about user roles and their meaning, see the documentation on `user roles`_.

 .. _overview-org-billing: